 Below is a brief comparison of the plans.
-For more information, review the enclosed 2023 Programs and Premiums at a Glance, which includes the following:
+For more information, review the enclosed 2023 Programs and Premiums at a Glance, which includes:

-- A medical plan comparison chart detailing in- and out-of-network costs, copayments, coinsurance, and deductibles - A premium rate chart showing how much you will pay for each plan

-НМО POS (PPO) POS PLUS (PPO PLUS) HDHP In-network preventive care Covered at 100%-includes annual physicals, well-baby and well-child visits, immunizations, and routine vision care.
-Other in-network services You'll have a copay for most innetwork services and prescriptions, except hospitalization, surgery, and high-tech imaging-for those, you'll pay a deductible and coinsurance.
-You'll have a copay for all in-network services, emergency room visits, and prescriptions, except hospitalization, surgery, and high-tech imaging, which are covered in full.
-You'll pay a deductible and then coinsurance for all in-network services.
+- A health plan comparison chart detailing in- and out-of-network costs, copayments, coinsurance, and deductibles - A premium rate chart showing how much you will pay for each plan нмо POS PPO (BCBSMA ONLY) In-network preventive care Covered at 100%-includes annual physicals, well-baby and well-child visits, immunizations, and rou- tine vision care.
+Other in-network services room visits, preso You'll have a copay for in-network office visits, emergency room visits, prescriptions, hospitalization, surgery, and high-tech imaging.
 Out-of-network services [†] (or in-network without a referral when required) Not covered.
-You'll pay a separate deductible and coinsurance, with a separate out-of-pocket maximum.
-You'll pay a deductible and then coinsurance for all out-of-network services.
-Prescription drugs All plans offer the same prescription drug coverage.
-Prescription coverage begins after you meet the full deductible.
+You'll pay a deductible and coinsurance, with a separate out-of-pocket maximum. ith a separate Prescription drugs All plans offer the same prescription drug coverage-copayments apply. ion drug

-^{} Available through BCBSMA only for employees who reside outside New England.
+Available through BCBSMA only for employees who reside outside New England.